Andrew zu Schleswig-Holstein-Sonderburg-Glücksburg, Prince of Greece and Denmark1

 Alexander Duff, 1st Duke of Fife 2

-Sir Alexander William George Duff, 1st Duke of Fife was born on 10 November 1849 at Edinburgh, Midlothian, Scotland.1 He was the son of Sir James Duff, 5th Earl Fife and Lady Agnes Georgiana Elizabeth Hay.1 He married Louise Victoria Alexandra Dagmar Saxe-Coburg and Gotha, Princess Royal of the United Kingdom, daughter of Edward VII Saxe-Coburg and Gotha, King of the United Kingdom and Alexandra Caroline Marie Charlotte Louise Julia zu Schleswig-Holstein-Sonderburg-Glücksburg, Princess of Denmark, on 27 July 1889 at Buckingham Palace, St. James's, London, England.1 He died on 29 January 1912 at age 62 at Aswan, Egypt, without male issue.1
+Alexander William George Duff, 1st Duke of Fife was born on 10 November 1849 at Edinburgh, Midlothian, ScotlandG.1 He was the son of James Duff, 5th Earl Fife and Lady Agnes Georgiana Elizabeth Hay.1 He married Louise Victoria Alexandra Dagmar Saxe-Coburg and Gotha, Princess Royal of the United Kingdom, daughter of Edward VII Saxe-Coburg and Gotha, King of the United Kingdom and Alexandra Caroline Marie Charlotte Louise Julia zu Schleswig-Holstein-Sonderburg-Glücksburg, Princess of Denmark, on 27 July 1889 at Buckingham Palace, St. James's, London, EnglandG.1 He died on 29 January 1912 at age 62 at Aswan, EgyptG, without male issue.1

-Sir Alexander William George Duff, 1st Duke of Fife also went by the nick-name of MacDuff.
-He was educated at Eton College, Eton, Berkshire, England.3 He held the office of Lord-Lieutenant of Elgin between 1871 and 1902.3 He held the office of Member of Parliament (M.P.)
-(Liberal) for Elgin and Nairn between 1874 and 1879.3 He succeeded to the title of 6th Viscount Macduff [I., 1759] on 7 August 1879.4 He succeeded to the title of 6th Baron Braco of Kilbryde, co.
-Cavan [I., 1735] on 7 August 1879.4 He succeeded to the title of 6th Earl Fife [I., 1759] on 7 August 1879.4 He was invested as a Privy Counsellor (P.C.) in 1880.3 He held the office of Captain of Gentlemen-at-Arms between 1880 and 1881.3 He was invested as a Knight, Order of the Thistle (K.T.) in 1881.3 He gained the rank of Honorary Colonel between 1884 and 1908 in the service of the Banffshire Artillery Volunteers.3 He was created 1st Earl of Fife [U.K.] on 13 July 1885.4 He was created 1st Marquess of Macduff, co.
-Fife [U.K.] on 29 July 1889.4 He was created 1st Duke of Fife [U.K.] on 29 July 1889.3 He was partner of Samuel Scott & Company, bankers.3 He was decorated with the Royal Officers' Decoration (V.D.).3 He held the office of Deputy Lieutenant (D.L.) of Banffshire.3 He held the office of Deputy Lieutenant (D.L.) of Aberdeenshire.3 He held the office of Lord-Lieutenant of London between 1900 and 1912.3 He was created 1st Earl of Macduff [U.K.] on 24 April 1900, with a special remainder to his daughters.4 He was created 1st Duke of Fife [U.K.] on 24 April 1900, with a special remainder to his daughters.4 He was invested as a Knight Grand Cross, Royal Victorian Order (G.C.V.O.) in 1901.3 He was Lord High Constable of Coronations in 1902.3 He was founder of the Chartered Company of South Africa.3 He was decorated with the Royal Victorian Chain.3 He was Lord High Constable of Coronations in 1911.3 He was invested as a Knight, Order of the Garter (K.G.) in 1911.3 On his death, all of his titles apart from the 1900 creations became extinct.4
+Alexander William George Duff, 1st Duke of Fife also went by the nick-name of MacDuff.
+He was educated at Eton College, Windsor, Berkshire, EnglandG.3 He held the office of Lord-Lieutenant of Elgin between 1871 and 1902.3 He held the office of Member of Parliament (M.P.)
+(Liberal) for Elgin and Nairn between 1874 and 1879.3 He succeeded as the 6th Baron Braco of Kilbryde, co.
+Cavan [I., 1735] on 7 August 1879.4 He succeeded as the 6th Viscount MacDuff [I., 1759] on 7 August 1879.4 He succeeded as the 6th Earl Fife [I., 1759] on 7 August 1879.4 He was appointed Privy Counsellor (P.C.) in 1880.3 He held the office of Captain of Gentlemen-at-Arms between 1880 and 1881.3 He was appointed Knight, Order of the Thistle (K.T.) in 1881.3 He gained the rank of Honorary Colonel between 1884 and 1908 in the Banffshire Artillery Volunteers.3 He was created 1st Earl of Fife [U.K.] on 13 July 1885.4 He was created 1st Marquess of Macduff, co.
+Fife [U.K.] on 27 July 1889.4 He was created 1st Duke of Fife [U.K.] on 27 July 1889.3 He held the office of Deputy Lieutenant (D.L.) of Banffshire.3 He was partner of Samuel Scott & Company, bankers.3 He held the office of Deputy Lieutenant (D.L.) of Aberdeenshire.3 He was awarded the Royal Officers' Decoration (V.D.)3 He held the office of Lord-Lieutenant of London between 1900 and 1912.3 He was created 1st Duke of Fife [U.K.] on 24 April 1900, with a special remainder to his daughters.4 He was created 1st Earl of Macduff, co.
+Banff [U.K.] on 24 April 1900, with a special remainder to his daughters.4 He was appointed Knight Grand Cross, Royal Victorian Order (G.C.V.O.) in 1901.3 He was Lord High Constable of Coronations in 1902.3 He was founder of the Chartered Company of South Africa.3 He was awarded the Royal Victorian Chain.3 He was Lord High Constable of Coronations in 1911.3 He was appointed Knight, Order of the Garter (K.G.) in 1911.3 On his death, all of his titles apart from the 1900 creations became extinct.4

 Citations